Rams–Seahawks rivalry: 2010–2015: Seahawks hire Pete Carroll, win Super Bowl XLVIII

-2016: Rams return to Los Angeles
+2016–2019: Rams move to Los Angeles and hire Sean McVay

-In 2016, the Rams returned to Los Angeles and began playing temporarily at the Los Angeles Memorial Coliseum as SoFi Stadium would be completed in 2020.
+In 2016, the Rams returned to Los Angeles and began playing at the Los Angeles Memorial Coliseum as SoFi Stadium would be completed in 2020.
 The first regular season game back in Los Angeles was set against the Seahawks.
 The game opened with an impromptu concert for those in attendance by the Red Hot Chili Peppers to celebrate the return.
 Despite a strong showing from Seattle's passing game, they were ultimately unable to achieve a touchdown throughout the game.
 Meanwhile, the Rams endured similar issues with their quarterback rotation as Case Keenum struggled to stay consistent.
 The Rams also failed to score any touchdowns; they did, however, manage 3 field goals by Greg Zuerlein.
 The Rams' stellar defense managed to be the difference-maker within the game as Russell Wilson was sacked 4 times resulting in the Rams winning 9–3.
 However, the teams headed in opposite directions going forward, the Rams would collapse quickly following the win while the Seahawks managed to stay competitive.
-The two teams met again during week 15 but this time the Seahawks pulled through with a crushing 24–3 victory over the Rams.
+Fisher would be fired as Rams head coach 3 days before playing the Seahawks again that season.
+While Fisher never won more than seven games in each of his five seasons with the Rams, he still had a 5–4 record against Carroll's Seahawks while the two shared the same division.
+When the two teams met again during week 15 the Seahawks pulled through with a crushing 24–3 victory over the Rams.
 The Seahawks would later go on to win the division with a 10–5–1 record while the Rams finished 4–12.